 Ironically, discoveries such as in quantum physics and neuroscience suggest more research should be done with paranormal effects.
-Even though the window of opportunity seems to be closed.
-Projects will be few and funds will likey dry up until the window opens again by unforeseen events.
+Even though the window of opportunity seems to be closed for prayer.
+Projects should continue only for a few, but most funds will likey dry up until the window opens again by unforeseen events.
 (A Journey Into Prayer, pages 362 - 372.)

 Stemming from the bad behavior of some people of religion, Twenty-first Century men and women are choosing atheism.
 The atheist says, "If 9/11 is the way religious people act, the religious terrorists have created a great argument to become an atheist."

-3. No. The Spindrift staff imagined that if scientific evidence for prayer began to establish that effects of order and spirituality were genuine phenomena, this discovery would encourage the population toward realizing that its spiritual thoughts actually do influence outcomes that could potentially raise the value systems of mankind.
-That realization doesn't seem to be the case in the short-run, though there are clusters of spiritually minded people who are trying to raise human consciousness by combining consciousness research, science, and religion.
+3. No .
+The Spindrift staff imagined if the scientific evidence for prayer began to establish effects of order and spirituality were genuine phenomena, this discovery would encourage the population toward realizing its spiritual thoughts actually do influence outcomes that could potentially raise the value systems of mankind.
+This spiritual realization doesn't seem to be the case in the short-run, though there are clusters of spiritually minded people who are trying to raise human consciousness by combining consciousness research, science, and religion.

 Do expect one external problem and one internal problem to diminish Christianity and religion in the Twenty-first Century.